zainulabidin302/key-value-store-with-http-json-api/README.md

 # Arbitrary depth json data store
 ## Key Value Data Store With HTTP API
+## RemoteStorage on the server with no schema enforcement
 In this experiment, I am trying to build an HTTP API where I can store data in heirarchical structure with arbitrary depth.